Understanding V-JEPA

 2. Faster Development

 No waiting for annotation.
 Get started immediately with unlabeled video data.
-Fine-tune model in days, not months.
+Fine-tune in days, not months.

 3. Use Meta's Pre-Trained Model

 Don't train from scratch.
-Download Meta's V-JEPA weights.
-Fine-tune on your data.
-Save 90% of compute.
+Download Meta's V-JEPA weights, fine-tune on your data, and save 90% of compute.

 4. More Ambitious Projects